svgeesus/EuroMPE/Duophonic/performance-dac.md

 **74AHCT125** Quad Level-Shifter (SSOP-14, **got 10 Jan 2018** plus 10 DIP)  good for SPI, fast enough.
 Vdd abs max -0.5V to +7V so good for 5V5.
 Enables are active low, so tie all to ground.

 TSSOP-14 DAC has neither CLR nor LDAC, only needs 3 lines through level shifter.
+However best (C) grade is TSSOP-16.

 ## Vref